-The Justice John Paul Stevens Foundation generously established the Justice John Paul Stevens Public Interest Fellowship Program to support two Stanford Law School students committed to public service.
+The Justice John Paul Stevens Foundation generously established the Justice John Paul Stevens Public Interest Fellowship Program to support four Stanford Law School students committed to public service.
 Stevens Fellowships provide financial assistance to students who will spend their summer volunteering at a public interest organization or governmental agency.
 First- and second-year students with financial need who meet all requirements for our internal Stanford Law School summer public interest funding grant are eligible to apply.
 The Stevens Fellowship will be in place of the typical $5,000 SLS grant.

 - Awards and Fellowships

 - For Alumni